Pipeline

 Get timestep of a single ‘step’.

-property is_training: bool
+property training: bool

-Sets the environment in evaluation mode.
+Sets the environment in training or evaluation mode.

 Return type: